zhhhhhhhy/MASArena/mas_arena/failure/README.md

 ### Performance Tips

+- Use `all_at_once` for comprehensive analysis
-- Use `binary_search` for efficient error localization (recommended by benchmark runner)
+- Use `binary_search` for efficient error localization in long conversations
-- Use `all_at_once` for comprehensive analysis of all conversations
 - Use `step_by_step` for detailed incremental analysis
 - For local models, ensure adequate GPU memory or use CPU inference
-- The benchmark runner automatically collects only failed responses, reducing analysis time
-- Use the generated commands from benchmark runner for optimal workflow integration

 ## Contributing